-Small Dot Pattern Pillow, Black
+Sale Small Dot Pattern Pillow, Black

 With a grand sense of adventure, Charles and Ray Eames turned their curiosity and boundless enthusiasm into creations that established them as a truly great husband-and-wife design team.
-Their unique synergy led to a whole new look in furniture.
+Their unique synergy led to a whole new look with modern furniture.
 Lean and modern.
 Playful and functional.
 Sleek, sophisticated, and beautifully simple.
 That was and is the "Eames look."

-That look and their relationship with Herman Miller started with molded plywood chairs in the late 1940s and includes the world-renowned Eames lounge chair, now in the permanent collection of the Museum of Modern Art in New York.
+Their historical impact on the modern design shift and their relationship with Herman Miller began with molded plywood chairs in the late 1940s and included the world-renowned Eames lounge chair, which is now in the permanent collection of the Museum of Modern Art in New York.

 In addition to his professional career, Mark has been an industrial design professor at Pratt Institute for 14 years.
 In his graduate furniture design class, students are responsible for the ideation, design, and execution of an actual piece of furniture.
 The emphasis of the course is to encourage students to develop their own individual point of view.View other products by Charles + Ray Eames